proycon/LaMachine/docs/lamachine_pres_2021.md

 ## Authentication

-- LaMachine can be configured to connect to **external** OAuth2/OpenID Connect for authentication.
+- LaMachine can be configured to connect to **external** authentication providers using OAuth2/OpenID Connect.
-- Provide the configuration once for all of LaMachine and LaMachine propagates it to participating software.
+- Provide the configuration once for all of LaMachine and LaMachine propagates it to participating services that support it.
-- LaMachine also works fine at the single-user level (or shared)
+- LaMachine also works fine at the single-user level (or shared), with no further authentication.

 ## Limitations